avanier's banner

 3. chroma: a layer set with color blending mode for when I want to add colour to the sketch

 Depending on what I’m drawing, I could have additional layers.
 Usually when I’m "cleaning up" sketches, I’d do it on another layer just in case I want to change my mind later.
-Don’t rely on Undo as it can only go so far back in history.
+Don’t rely on Undo as it can only go so far back in time.

 The same thing happens when I want to draw an alternate version of what I already have on the canvas.
 In the image below, you can see how the original value layer looks different from the one on top of it (which is the version I went with in the end).